Frequently Asked Questions (Undergraduate)

 Concentration, Minor, and Change of Programs

 GLOA and BUS students are required to declare a concentration.
-For students in CONF and ECON programs, it is an option.
-If you want to declare a concentration:
+For students in CONF and ECON programs, declaring a concentration is optional.
+If you would like to declare a concentration:

-If you want to remove a minor, visit the Office of Registrar forms page (https://registrar.gmu.edu/forms/undergraduate/), choose “Delete Program Request Form (Undergraduate),” and submit the form.
+If you want to remove a minor, please complete a Change of Program form.

 Students can apply to change their major.
-The new major must be one of the programs offered at the Korea campus.
-If you want to switch to another major:
+The new major must be one of the programs offered at the Mason Korea campus.
+If you would like to change your major:

 Academic Retention